Building franchises

 Outputs

-Outputs include scoped and priced records, exception notes, branch review history, evidence trails, approval status, exports and approved pricing history across locations.
+Outputs include scoped and priced drafts, exception notes, branch review history, evidence trails, approval status, exports and approved pricing history across locations.

 Approval workflow